simo97/Nefertiti/README.md

  ## Contribution

- This is just a small tool design to be lightweigth ans simple to use, if you want to contribute please keep it in mind, every idea and optimization is welcome.
+ This is just a small tool designed to be lightweight and simple to use, if you want to contribute please keep it in mind, every idea and optimization is welcome.
 Thanks